 - The Blacksmith

-- Silk Hiding Steel - Don't let her gentle appearance fool you; she's incredible tough.
+- Silk Hiding Steel: Don't let her gentle appearance fool you; she's incredibly tough.

 - Tomboyish Ponytail